-Funding for the Winter HAF holiday period will be contingent upon Summer and Easter's performance.
-If there is any shortfall from Easter or Summer, it will be carried forward, and subsequent payments for the Winter period will be adjusted accordingly.
-For example, if funding was allocated for 20 places per day over 16 days and the actual performance falls short, the payment will be adjusted accordingly for the Winter 2024 Holiday Period.
+Funding for the Summer and Winter HAF holiday periods will be contingent upon Easter's performance.
+If there is any shortfall from Easter, it will be carried forward, and subsequent payments for the Summer and Winter periods will be adjusted accordingly.
+For example, if funding was allocated for 20 places per day over 4 days and the actual performance falls short, the payment will be adjusted accordingly for the Summer and Winter 2025 Holiday Periods.
 Performance assessment will be based on the data provided via Holiday Activities (E-Vouchers).